kozabrada123/PyLunaroRPC/README.md

 ## TO-DO And Future Updates To Expect

-- Update to use tesseract
+- Update to use tesseract for score and time

 - Local Statistics